chan109/codesync-binary/API.md

 ##Handling the usersList

 ###Input:
+ Description:
- receive a list of users_id in the repository an offer is created to each of the user in the list
+ Receive a list of users_id in the repository

+ An offer is created to each of the user in the list

  Format of the data --> {"list", data : [<users_id>]}

  Example: { "list", [asdfsdf, sadfsadfsd, sadfds]}

 ###Output:
-  Description:
-  send a list of users_id as well as the sdp message to the plugin
+  Send a list of users_id as well as the sdp message to the plugin

   Format for the output data --> {"event": "conn", "payload":{"to": <users_id>, data: <sdp message>}}